bhuisgen/neon-webdocs/docs/neon/configuration/loader/modules/parsers/json/index.md

     Default:        -
 ```

-The map defining the attributes extract of each result item.
+The map defines the attributes to extract of each result item.

 The value of each entry is a JSON path to extract the given attribute.